ChisomJude/Hands-on-Devops-Project/Project-02/02 - AWS/06_Highly_Available_Web_Application_with_Load_Balancer.md

 # Project 2: Highly Available Web Application with Load Balancer

 ## Objective
-Deploy a fault-tolerant PHP web application using an Application Load Balancer (ALB) to distribute traffic across two EC2 instances in different Availability Zones (AZs).
+Deploy a fault-tolerant web application using an Application Load Balancer (ALB) to distribute traffic across two EC2 instances in different Availability Zones (AZs).

 ## Architecture Components
 - **VPC** with public subnets in 2 AZs